8 Days & 7 Nights from £1,695

 This tour offers an opportunity to discover

 the island’s extraordinary wildlife, natural

 history, stunning scenery, idyllic beaches and

-Ranomafana and Isalo National Parks.
+focus in Andasibe, Ranomafana and Isalo

 View more climate information & imperial units

 Overnight flight from London (regional

 connections available) to Antananarivo, via

 walk to Analamazaotra Reserve.
 Here you may

 spot nocturnal species, including mouse, greater

 dwarf and eastern woolly lemurs.
 (D)